ghc-proposals/ghc-proposals/proposals/0000-dependent-type-design.rst

   each other (and thus satisfy both criteria 1 and 2), but this choice had to be made intentionally.

+  A separate question is one of defaults: when we write ``Type -> Type``, should that arrow be matchable or unmatchable?
+The proposal describes the choice here as a tension between backward compatibility and forward compatibility.
+(To be fair, though, there isn't a true backward-compatibility problem, as the matter of defaults arises only when a new extension is enabled.
+No existing programs will break.)
+See point (2) under the `Unresolved Questions <https://github.com/kcsongor/ghc-proposals/blob/unsaturated-type-families/proposals/0000-unsaturated-type-families.rst#7unresolved-questions>`_ section of `#242`_.

 The history of these proposals suggest that we indeed have been worried about criterion 2 for some time, without ever being very explicit about it.
 This current proposal is about making this choice more explicit -- and committing to continue to honor